 Chiara Wegener joined the Aurora Institute in 2022 with nearly a decade of experience working in the communications and education innovation space.
 Most recently, Chiara served as the Chief Communications Officer at the Nellie Mae Education Foundation, New England’s largest philanthropic organization focused exclusively on public education.
 At Nellie Mae, Chiara led innovative communications strategies that helped build public understanding and demand for student-centered approaches to learning, and drove conversations about making our school systems more racially just.
 Chiara’s work has helped senior leaders land thought leadership pieces in outlets such as The Boston Globe, The New York Times, Newsweek, and Inside Philanthropy, among others.

 Prior to her work at Nellie Mae, Chiara brings experience working at YouthBuild Boston, and working as a reporter for NPR affiliate WFUV News, as well as freelance reporting for daily papers in the metro Boston area.
 She earned a bachelor’s degree in communications and urban studies from Fordham University and a master’s degree in corporate and organizational communications from Northeastern University.
 Chiara also sits on the leadership team of The Communication Network’s Boston chapter, a group of nonprofit and foundation communicators.
-She lives in Quincy, Massachusetts with her husband Alex and spirited toddler, Jolene.
+She lives in Quincy, Massachusetts with her husband Alex and daughter Jolene.